Do you know your significant other?

 Social psychology researcher Arthur Aron of the Interpersonal Relationships Lab at Stony Brook University in New York developed 36 questions to help people break through each of the intimacy levels.
 You can do these with your partner or with friends.
 I highly recommend them to parents and teens.
 Keep in mind:

 - Vulnerability brings people closer.
 The point of these questions is to have sustained, escalating and reciprocal self-disclosure.
-Take time having both people answer the questions and truly listen to the answers without judgement.
+Take time having both people answer the questions and truly listen to the answers without judgment.

 - There is no such thing as rapid intimacy.
 I would NOT recommend doing these all in one sitting.
 One per dinner perhaps or one per car ride.
 Take your time, savor them, expand on them and see where they take you.
 One of my friends and I answer one of these each week.